My Career Advancement Account Frequently Asked Questions for Schools

 What is the grade requirement for the My Career Advancement Account Scholarship program?

-Schools and organizations will use the list of grades in the AI Portal and choose the one that matches what is shown on the student's transcript.
+Schools and organizations will use the list of grades in the AI Portal and choose the one that correlates to what is shown on the student's transcript.

 Course grades must be posted to the AI Portal within 60 days of course end dates.
 Spouses will not be able to access additional financial assistance until this requirement is met.
-It is the school’s responsibility to post the spouse’s grade to the AI Portal.
-If the institution doesn’t comply, they could be locked from the program.
 Grades cannot be posted until the course end date on the financial assistance document.

-What is the connection between grades and My Career Advancement Account Scholarship program financial assistance?
+What is the connection between grades and the My Career Advancement Account Scholarship program financial assistance?

-- If a spouse receives a grade of F, W with an associated cost, U, N or O. The Department of Defense allows spouses to request grade waivers, including a Forgiveness Waiver and a Hardship Waiver.
+- If a spouse receives a grade of F, W (with an associated cost), U, N or O. The Department of Defense allows spouses to request grade waivers, including a Forgiveness Waiver and a Hardship Waiver.
 Both waivers must be requested by the spouse through the My Career Advancement Account Spouse Portal.
-Schools are usually not involved in the grade waiver process.

 What does the program completions queue in the AI Portal mean in the My Career Advancement Account Scholarship program?

-If the completion or noncompletion status of a program changes after posting, please contact the Education, Training and Licensing team at 334-517-6160 for guidance.
+If the completion or non-completion status of a program changes after posting an official document can be e-mailed to the Education, Training, and Licensing team.

 Who should schools contact for assistance?

-- For general My Career Advancement Account program information assistance, contact the My Career Advancement Account Education, Training and Licensing team at 334-517-6160 or send an email to MyCAASchools@militaryonesource.mil.
+For general My Career Advancement Account program information assistance for new schools, additional campuses approved partner schools, contact the My Career Advancement Account Education, Training, and Licensing team at 334-517-6160, Option 2 or send an email to MyCAASchools@militaryonesource.mil.

-- For technical questions about the AI Portal, please email firstname.lastname@example.org.
+For technical questions about the AI Portal, email firstname.lastname@example.org.

-- For new schools or additional campuses or locations of schools that are already eligible, call 334-517-6160 or send an email to the My Career Advancement Account Education, Training and Licensing team at MyCAASchools@militaryonesource.mil.
+For new schools or additional campuses or locations of schools that are already eligible, call 334-517-6160, Option 2 or send an email to the My Career Advancement Account Education, Training and Licensing team at MyCAASchools@militaryonesource.mil.